Own-Data-Privateer/hoardy-web/README.md

 - making you own scripts built on top of `hoardy-web`.

-`hoardy-web serve` can also play a role of an advanced archiving server for the `Hoardy-Web` browser extension.
+Additionally, note that `hoardy-web serve` can play a role of an advanced archiving server for the `Hoardy-Web` browser extension.
 I.e., it can do archival, replay, or both at the same time.

-`hoardy-web` allows you to search your archives
+Additionally, note that `hoardy-web` tool allows you to search your archives

 - directly from `hoardy-web serve` by using glob-URL links like <http://127.0.0.1:3210/web/*/https://archiveofourown.org/works/[0-9]*>, a-la Wayback Machine;
 - via [`hoardy-web find` or `hoardy-web stream`](./tool/README.md#filter) sub-commands.

-Also note that
+Finally, note that

 - most sub-commands of `hoardy-web` tool can do full-text search via the `--*grep*` options;